 Ways To Get More Turmeric

 Some people love the taste of turmeric while others don’t quite care for it.
 Either way, this is one of those foods that fall into my “eat it anyway” category.
 The health benefits are just too substantial to pass up.
-Here are 8 creative ways to get more turmeric in your diet.
+One of the bigger challenges people have is understanding how to use turmeric in their diet.
+Here are 8 creative ways to use turmeric in your diet.